kernelkit/infix/src/statd/doc/yangerd-design.md

 ### 2.2 Non-Functional Requirements
 - **Sub-millisecond query latency:** `statd` callbacks receive a JSON response from an in-memory read — no process spawning, no disk I/O on the hot path.
 - **Reactive link state:** netlink events update the in-memory tree within microseconds of the kernel event, eliminating staleness.
-- **Elimination of Python startup overhead:** the 200 milliseconds per-invocation interpreter cost is removed entirely; 13 subscriptions no longer imply 13 sequential forks.
+- **Elimination of Python startup overhead:** the 200 milliseconds per-invocation interpreter cost is removed entirely; current per-subtree fork chains are replaced by in-memory IPC reads.
 - **Single consolidated daemon:** `yangerd` replaces 25+ Python collector scripts with typed Go collector functions, simplifying deployment, logging, and error handling.
 - **Pure Go cross-compilation:** No CGo dependency for easy cross-builds across ARM, AArch64, RISC-V, and x86_64.